 This is definitely a recommended game for players needing to fill some dark sci-fi shooter itches they may have, and for those unwilling to make the jump straight to buying the game there are demos available through the Marketplace, the PSN Store, and through Steam as well.
 I will forewarn there are some glitches to be found at random spots – potential lag online, minor problems with hit detection, but the game manages to rise above these and still be incredibly enjoyable.

-I’ll leave everyone with this well known 40k line: FOR THE EMPEROR!Note: The Warhammer 40k: Space Marine review was written based on the Xbox 360 version of the game.
+I’ll leave everyone with this well known 40k line: FOR THE EMPEROR!Note: Warhammer 40k: Space Marine was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.